A structured, short-term path for couples on the brink of divorce.

 An all-out effort in couple’s therapy.

-You want to save the marriage, but you feel powerless.
+You want to repair things, but feel powerless.

 You’re likely reading this because your spouse has put divorce on the table or has “checked out” emotionally.
 You might be oscillating between panic, anger, and deep sadness, trying everything you can—pleading, changing your behavior, or doing Google deep-dives—to get them to change their mind.